Helmets.org

 Bike Helmets for Unusual Head Shapes

-Summary: Although only one manufacturer in Europe makes custom helmets, here are some ideas for making a standard helmet fit your unusual head shape.
+Summary: Here are some ideas for making a standard helmet fit your unusual head shape.
+There are also at least two expensive custom 3D printed helmets available.

 Riders with unusual head shapes often find it difficult to find a bike helmet that fits.

-As far as we know, nobody makes a custom bicycle helmet.
-It would be prohibitively expensive to design one, make the molds, produce enough samples and have it certified by a test lab to the legally-required CPSC standard.
+As far as we know, nobody makes a custom conventional bicycle helmet with EPS foam and a shell.
+It would be prohibitively expensive to design one, make the molds, produce enough samples and have it certified by a test lab to the legally-required CPSC standard for sale in the US.
 With administrative and other overhead costs a manufacturer would have to budget $25,000 or more to produce the one helmet.
+But the new frontier of additive manufacturing allows a manufacturer to use a 3D printer to make a one-off custom helmet that might fit your unusual head shape.
+We have a page up on 3d printed helmets.
+Unfortunately the helmets are expensive, so this page all about fitting reasonably-priced helmets to unusual heads.

 Denting or shaving down the inside of the stiff foam liner to make the helmet fit you would reduce your protection, so that would not be an optimal choice.

 You might want to start with one of the helmets that has extra rear coverage, since those are inherently more stable on your head.
-We identified some of those in this section of our review of helmets for 2013.
+We identify some of those in our annual review of helmets.

 Depending on your head shape, it might help to start with a rounder helmet that fits Asian heads.
 That might give you more room where you need it, depending on your head shape.
 If so, take a look at our page for rounder heads.